MCTeamPotato/NarutoLoading/README.md

 # NarutoLoading
 ## EN
 _The **dumbest** video & audio player mod for Minecraft._

+Q: I cannot enter my MC world, why?

+A: Because I just failed to stop admiring my loading background.
+It will be shutdown after entering the world and I will cry.
 ### What does it do?
 Play video and audio during loading overlays and screens and replace the vanilla panorama and dirt background.
 Also stop rendering all the gui elements after your mouse remains idle for a while.
 ### How to use it?